thalesgroup-cert/Watcher/Watcher/docs/_build/html/_sources/README.md.txt

 - **Automatic Object Creation**: When exporting to MISP for the first time, Watcher automatically creates MISP objects during the export process.

-- **Attribute Updates**: For domains already present in MISP, Watcher updates existing attributes to maintain data consistency.
+- **Attribute Updates**: For domains already present in MISP, Watcher does not automatically overwrite existing attributes but allows users to manually add new IOC's.
+The user must manually trigger the update to add new IOC's to MISP, and Watcher only appends them without removing or overwriting current data to maintain data consistency.

 - **Manual UUID Support**: During export, you can manually specify an existing MISP Event UUID to link your data to a specific MISP event.